vfarcic/blue-green-docker-jenkins/README.md

 Steps:

-* Stop the old release (unless the first release was just deployed)
+* Stop the old release (unless this was deployment of the first release)

 ```groovy
     if (currentColor != "") {